 Continual or frequent stress places more demand on the heart and increases the risk of developing plaque (atherosclerosis).
-Stress often leads some people to make unhealthy lifestyle choices, such as smoking, drinking too much alcohol, eating high fat “comfort” foods, or “vegging out” in front of the television.
+Stress can also lead some people to make unhealthy lifestyle choices, such as smoking, drinking too much alcohol, eating high fat “comfort” foods, or “vegging out” in front of the television.

-If you feel you are having trouble handling the stress in your life, speak with your social worker, psychologist, or other member of your stroke rehabilitation team.
+If you feel you are having trouble handling the stress in your life, speak with your social worker, psychologist, or other member of your health care team.
 These professionals may be able to help you find ways to better cope with your stress.

 For more information about strategies to manage stress please take a look at these resources: